 School counselor receives national recognition

-Riverside Poly High School was one of two schools in California named as a national model school by the American School Counselors Association, and Riverside Poly Counselor Yuri Nava was named as one of the top five school counselors in the country.
+Riverside Poly High School was one of a small number of schools in California named as a national model school by the American School Counselors Association, and Riverside Poly Counselor Yuri Nava was named as one of the top five school counselors in the country.
+(See a complete list of California schools awarded.)

 Nava and Principal Michael Roe attended a ceremony at the White House with former First Lady Michelle Obama to accept the honors.
 In addition, when they returned, Nava and Riverside Poly were honored on the California Assembly Floor by Assembly member Jose Medina, to help kick off National School Counseling Week.